mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter2.md

 Replace the using statements at the top, removing the Entity Framework references and adding the ElCamino references.

-> **NOTE** Throughout the bootcamp, feel free to copy and paste code directly from the guide into Visual Studio.
+> **NOTE** Throughout the workshop, feel free to copy and paste code directly from the guide into Visual Studio.
 There's a handy *Copy* button above our code listings!

 ```csharp
 using System.Security.Claims;